nextflow-io/training/docs/basic_training/channels.md

 }
 ```

-If you want to run the pipeline above and do not have fastqc installed in your machine, don’t forget what you learned in the previous section.
-Run this pipeline with `-with-docker biocontainers/fastqc:v0.11.5`, for example.
+If you want to run the workflow above and do not have fastqc installed in your machine, don’t forget what you learned in the previous section.
+Run this workflow with `-with-docker biocontainers/fastqc:v0.11.5`, for example.

 ### Text files